An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Introduction

 Stronger results for independent set problems in geometric intersection graphs are known in comparison to general graphs.
-For instance, it is known that \textsc{Max-IS} on general graphs cannot be approximated better than $|V|^{1-\epsilon}$ in polynomial time for any $\epsilon>0$ unless \NP=\ZPP~\cite{Hastad1999}.
-In contrast, a randomized polynomial-time algorithm exists that computes for rectangle intersection graphs an $O(\log \log n)$-approximate solution to \textsc{Max-IS} with high probability~\cite{chalermsook2009maximum}, as well as QPTASs~\cite{aw-asmwir-13,ce-amir-16}.
-The \textsc{Max-IS} problem is already \NP-Hard on unit square intersection graphs~\cite{DBLP:journals/ipl/FowlerPT81}, however, it admits a polynomial-time approximation scheme (\textsf{PTAS}) for unit square intersection graphs~\cite{erlebach2005polynomial} and more generally for pseudo disks~\cite{chan2012approximation}.
-Moreover, for rectangles with either uniform size or at least uniform height and bounded aspect ratio, the size of an MIS is not arbitrarily worse than the size of a \textsc{Max-IS}.
-For instance, any MIS of a set of uniform rectangles is a $4$-approximate solution to the \textsc{Max-IS} problem, since each rectangle can have at most four independent neighbors.
+For instance, it is known that \maxset on general graphs cannot be approximated better than $|V|^{1-\epsilon}$ in polynomial time for any $\epsilon>0$ unless $\NP= P$~\cite{DBLP:journals/toc/Zuckerman07}.
+In contrast, a randomized polynomial-time algorithm exists that computes for rectangle intersection graphs an $O(\log \log n)$-approximate solution to \maxset with high probability~\cite{chalermsook2009maximum}, as well as QPTASs~\cite{aw-asmwir-13,ce-amir-16}.
+Very recently, the constant factor approximation schemes have been developed for the \maxset on rectangle intersection graphs; see~\cite{DBLP:journals/corr/abs-2101-00326, DBLP:journals/corr/abs-2106-00623}.
+The \maxset problem is already \NP-hard on unit square intersection graphs~\cite{DBLP:journals/ipl/FowlerPT81}, however, it admits a polynomial-time approximation scheme (\textsf{PTAS}) for unit square intersection graphs~\cite{erlebach2005polynomial} and more generally for pseudo disks~\cite{chan2012approximation}.
+Moreover, for rectangles with either uniform size or at least uniform height and bounded aspect ratio, the size of an \indset is not arbitrarily worse than the size of a \maxset.
+For instance, any \indset of a set of uniform rectangles is a $4$-approximate solution to the \maxset problem, since each rectangle can have at most four independent neighbors.